Vestmark

 Other firms have implemented position tagging versus true tax lot sleeve accounting.
 In many cases, these systems were retrofitted to support model of models while the VestmarkONE® platform was built from day one to support multi-sleeve accounts.
 It’s hard to provide many of the most desired multi-model trading features like sleeve level trading discretion and inter-sleeve trade netting without a foundation that supports sleeve accounting.

-What were some of the challenges you observed with different accounts with different sleeves?
+What were some of the challenges with different accounts with different sleeves?

 We saw two primary ways accounts were being managed; one was blending and tagging.
 Blending models into a single security model is often viewed as the genesis for the UMA.
 In this scenario, the user might have multiple models that are provided by different managers.
 They would take these models and blend them together.
 The good news: this is pretty easy to do.
 You simply need to run the calculation and then you see the exposure that those models provide.
 The bad news: you don't get manager performance, so you cannot separate trading discretion by manager, and cannot cleanly track positions by manager.
 You can't tell what each manager model contributed to performance of the overall account.
 But that information is critical for our clients, who need to be able to report it to their investors.